 I recently read the memoir Trumped!
 (Amazon link), which was released in 1991 by one of Trump’s highest Atlantic City casino executives, John R. O’Donnell.
-O’Donnell spent three years working under Trump, from 1987-1990, before quitting during an angry argument.
+O’Donnell spent three years working under Trump, from 1987-1990.

 I thought putting a book review of this book on my poker blog would be fitting, because the book talks so much about gamblers and the casino strategies on how to lure them in.
 If you’re a poker player, you’d probably find a good amount of this interesting.
-And the fact that Donald Trump is now the president of the United States; that might add a little bit of interest, too.
+And Donald Trump being president of the United States; that might add a little bit of interest, too.

-I’ll give some highlights from the book, with a specific focus on casino/gambling related anecdotes:
+In this post, I’ll give some highlights from the book, with a specific focus on the casino/gambling related anecdotes:

 There’s a very illuminating story near the end of the book that describes the author and his associates trying to lure in a valuable Japanese whale (i.e., high-stakes gambler) named Akio Kashiwagi.
 This was a guy who played for $200K a hand at baccarat.
 They were trying to get him in at the Trump properties in Atlantic City.
 This was the culmination of a lot of outreach the casino executives had been doing in Asia, trying to lure in exactly such high-limit trade.

 Trump had been in the casino business since the early 80s and it was at this point in the story late 1989.
 Trump’s casinos at this time were in a lot of trouble; his interest payments for the Taj Mahal were very high and he was treading water.
 This helps explain somewhat Trump’s trepidation.
 Trump was watching the Kashiwagi stuff from the sidelines, and was second-guessing his executives’ decisions to try to bring the whale into the casino.
 Trump and one of his less-knowledgeable consultants were scared that it might impact their short-term profit if things went south.